Lightning-AI/pytorch-lightning/docs/source/starter/lightning_lite.rst

 The :class:`~pytorch_lightning.lite.LightningLite` provides you only with the tool to scale your training, but there are several major challenges ahead of you now:

 #.
-Processes divergence: This happens when processes execute different section of the code due to different if/else condition, race condition on existing files, etc... resulting in hanging.
+Processes divergence: This happens when processes execute different section of the code due to different if/else condition, race condition on existing files, etc., resulting in hanging.
 #.
 Cross processes reduction: Wrongly reported metrics or gradients due mis-reduction.
 #.
 Large sharded models: Instantiation, materialization and state management of large models.
 #.
-Rank 0 only actions: Logging, profiling, etc..
+Rank 0 only actions: Logging, profiling, etc.
 #.
 Checkpointing / Early stopping / Callbacks: Ability to easily customize your training behaviour and make it stateful.
 #.
 Batch-level fault tolerance training: Ability to resume from a failure as if it never happened.

-If you are facing one of those challenges, you are already meeting the limit of :class:`~pytorch_lightning.lite.LightningLite` and we strongly encourage you to slowly convert to Lightning, so you never have to worry about those.
+If you are facing one of those challenges then you are already meeting the limit of :class:`~pytorch_lightning.lite.LightningLite`.
+We recommend you to convert to Lightning, so you never have to worry about those.

 LightningLite to Lightning
 ==========================